 As outdoor clothing grows ever more technical and performance-oriented, the product descriptions of what any given garment will do seem to become more verbose and mind-boggling.
-A mere glance at any tag will probably reveal those hiking pants you have your eye on to be moisture wicking and quick drying, might include bonus functions such as water repellency and UV protection and will most definitely purport to be highly breathable.
+A mere glance at any tag will probably reveal that your best hiking pants are moisture wicking and quick drying, might include bonus functions such as water repellency and UV protection, and will most definitely purport to be highly breathable.
 But what is a breathable fabric, anyway?
 And why do you need it for the activities you love like hiking, trail running and rock climbing?

 We take a look at this common feature in outdoor gear so you understand how it works, why you need it and what types of fabric offer the best protection from warm days and sweaty endeavors.

 In a nutshell, a breathable fabric is one that allows air to pass through it.
 This function helps keep you cool, by allowing warmth from your body to dissipate or by allowing cooler air to move in, so it’s particularly useful in hot weather or any time you are exercising, and it’s generally a good quality to seek out in active wear.
 As it turns out, the amount of air a fabric allows through it is highly variable, and the result can impact your comfort levels and performance.

 In contrast, if you’re in extreme cold temperatures and not exercising, you’ll be seeking materials and garments which trap air and insulate, such as down jackets and fleece jackets.
 For wet weather, you definitely want to seek out waterproof jackets and waterproof trousers that are made from breathable fabrics since these can become especially clammy otherwise and end up building condensation on the inside and defeating their own purpose.
 Check out our articles on Gore-Tex as well as other breathable waterproof fabrics to help you manage damp conditions.